pluralsight/guides/in-review/devops/tips-and-cool-tricks-to-use-in-git/article.md

 source ~/git-completion.bash
 ```

-Ready.
-Now when you enter a git command and press *tab*, it should display all Git commands which start with _co_:
+Now when you enter a git command and press **tab**, it should display all Git commands which start with _co_:

 ```shell
 $ git co<tab>